glnmario/ias-lang-comp/README.md

 This repository contains the code for the experiments reported in:

-**Incremental Alternative Sampling as a Window into the Temporal and Representational Resolution of Prediction in Language Comprehension**.
+**Incremental Alternative Sampling as a Lens into the Temporal and Representational Resolution of Prediction in Language Comprehension**.
 (June 2024).
 Mario Giulianelli, Sarenne Wallbridge, Ryan Cotterell, Raquel Fernández.